itfanr/ros2-wiki/Linux-Development-Setup.md

 sudo apt-get install openjdk-7-jre
 ```

-Choose one of the following options for RTI Connext.

-##### Official binary packages from RTI

-You can install the Connext 5.2.3 package for Linux provided by RTI from [this link](http://s3.amazonaws.com/RTI/Bundles/5.2.3/Evaluation/rti_connext_dds-5.2.3-eval-x64Linux3gcc4.8.2.run).
+Finally, you can install the Connext 5.3 package for Linux provided by RTI from their [downloads page](https://www.rti.com/downloads).

-After downloading `chmod +x` on the .run the executable and execute.
+After downloading, use `chmod +x` on the `.run` executable and then execute it.
-(If you're installing to a system directory use `sudo`.)
+Note that if you're installing to a system directory use `sudo` as well.

-The default location is `~/rti_connext_dds-5.2.3`
+The default location is `~/rti_connext_dds-5.3.0`

 Source the setup file to set the `NDDSHOME` environment variable.

 ```
-source ~/rti_connext_dds-5.2.3/resource/scripts/rtisetenv_x64Linux3gcc4.8.2.bash
+source ~/rti_connext_dds-5.3.0/resource/scripts/rtisetenv_x64Linux3gcc4.8.2.bash
 ```

-##### Debian packages built by OSRF

-These packages are not public due to pending license questions.
-If you have been granted access, you can download the three Debian packages of the latest release from https://github.com/osrf/rticonnextdds-src/releases and install them using `dpkg -i`.

-Note, if you have trouble `wget`'ing those `.deb` files, remember you have to be logged in because it is a private repo for now.
+Now you can build as normal and support for RTI will be built as well.

 ## Alternate compilers